isotoma/aws-sso-auth/README.md

 ## Usage with `credentials_process`

-Rather than overwriting `~/.aws/credentials`, provided the SDK/program you need to read AWS credentials can make use of the `credentials_process` option (see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), you can instead put the following in your `[default]` in `~/.aws/config`:
+Rather than overwriting `~/.aws/credentials`, provided the SDK/program you need to read AWS credentials can make use of the `credentials_process` option (see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html), you can instead put the following in a profile that also has the `sso_...` configuration in `~/.aws/config`:

 ```
 credential_process = /full/path/to/aws-sso-auth-executable credentials-process